 The Strong Kids scope and sequence is built on the seven teaching aims Jesus had during His earthly ministry.
 Identifying Jesus' aims helps you teach the Bible with purpose and clear goals in sight.
 Every lesson in the Strong Kids scope and sequence addresses at least one of Jesus' teaching aims.

-Look for the BuildUP icons in the table of contents and on the first page of each lesson.
+and on the first page of each lesson.